MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc_azuresentinel.md

 ---
-title: ""
+title: Connect Azure-Arc-enabled servers to Azure Sentinel
 description: Learn to configure unified operations for XYZ.
 author: likamrat
 ms.author: brblanch
-ms.date: 01/01/2020
+ms.date: 01/18/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: operate
 ---

-## Connect Azure Arc enabled servers to Azure Sentinel
+# Connect Azure-Arc-enabled servers to Azure Sentinel

-The following README will guide you on how to onboard Azure Arc enabled servers on to [Azure Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.
+The following README will guide you on how to onboard Azure-Arc-enabled servers on to [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.

 In this guide, you will enable and configure Azure Sentinel on your Azure subscription.
 To complete this process you will: